ch-stark/tenreasonsforacmwithgitops/firstdraft.md

   placementRef:
     kind: Placement
     apiVersion: cluster.open-cluster-management.io/v1beta1
-    name: all-openshift-clusters 1
+    name: all-openshift-clusters
 ```

 ## 5. Strong Built-in RBAC Support with Centralized Push Model

-Before the new feature, end-users use a cluster admin SA to deploy applications when using ArgoCD push model in ACM.
-With the new feature, end-users can deploy applications using a customized service account with specific permissions.
+Previously, in the ArgoCD push model within ACM, end-users utilized a cluster admin SA to deploy applications.
+Now, with the introduction of a new feature, end-users can deploy applications using a customized service account with specific permissions.

-The Managed Service Account is an OCM addon enabling a hub cluster admin to manage service accounts across multiple clusters with ease.
-By controlling the creation and removal of the service account, the addon agent will monitor and rotate the corresponding token back to the hub cluster.
-To grant permissions to the new service account, we leverage the new cluster permission resource.
+The Managed Service Account, an OCM addon, facilitates seamless management of service accounts across multiple clusters for hub cluster admins.
+The addon agent monitors and rotates the token by controlling the creation and removal of the service account, ensuring security back to the hub cluster.
+Granting permissions to the new service account is achieved through the utilization of the new cluster permission resource.

 ```
 apiVersion: operator.open-cluster-management.io/v1